ABOUT HYPOCHONDRIA THERAPY

 You may find yourself continuously searching the Internet for information, demanding lab tests from irritated doctors, and talking relentlessly about your fears of being sick.
 Although people suffering from Hypochondria or Illness Anxiety Disorder may think that Internet research or lab tests will reassure them, it’s never enough.
 The key is to break the cycle of worrying and checking and to deal with the root causes of Hypochondria.

-In my experience, Illness Anxiety Disorder is often the result of unprocessed grief and trauma.
-As we help guide you into dealing with the underlying causes of your hypochondria, we can help free you from the endless cycle of worry and fear so you can get your life back.
+In our experience, Illness Anxiety Disorder is often the result of unprocessed grief and trauma.
+As we help guide you into dealing with the underlying causes of your hypochondria.
+As a result, we can help free you from the endless cycle of worry and fear so you can get your life back.

 SYMPTOMS OF ILLNESS ANXIETY DISORDER (FORMERLY HYPOCHONDRIA)

-The DSM-5 emphasizes these points in the diagnosis of Illness Anxiety Disorder (signs and symptoms):
+These points are emphasized in the diagnosis of Illness Anxiety Disorder (signs and symptoms):

 - Preoccupation with having or acquiring/getting a serious illness.